 2020 Dates: Application Deadline: Friday, April 24, 2020

 Program in the Virgin Islands: July 14-21, 2020

-The Pre-Freshman PLUS Program in the Virgin Islands is a one-week summer program designed to give pre-freshmen the opportunity to live and learn in an intercultural setting and meet new friends while taking the course “Explore Sustainability and Marine Science in an Island Environment” in St. John and St. Thomas (U.S. Virgin Islands) and Virgin Gorda, Tortola, and Cooper Island (British Virgin Islands).
+The Pre-Freshman Study Abroad Program in the Virgin Islands is a one-week summer program designed to give pre-freshmen the opportunity to live and learn in an intercultural setting and meet new friends while taking the course “Explore Sustainability and Marine Science in an Island Environment” in St. John and St. Thomas (U.S. Virgin Islands) and Virgin Gorda, Tortola, and Cooper Island (British Virgin Islands).
 Students live and attend lectures at University of the Virgin Islands in St. Thomas, and they participate in excursions that expand upon their classroom topic.
 Excursions include visits to Brewers Bay, Coral World Marine Park, Coki Beach, Mangrove Lagoon, and Etelman Observatory.

 The program is open each year to up to 10 first generation students or students demonstrating financial need who have been recognized for their outstanding academic achievements.
-Group leaders are Dr. Overtoun Jenda, Professor of Mathematics and Assistant Provost for Special Projects & Initiatives, Dr. Edward Thomas, Jr., Associate Dean for Research and the Lawrence C. Wit Professor of Physics in the College of Sciences and Mathematics, and Emmitt Smith, Auburn Abroad Coordinator in the Office of International Programs.
+Group leaders are Dr. Overtoun Jenda, Professor of Mathematics and Assistant Provost for Special Projects & Initiatives, Dr. Edward Thomas, Jr., Associate Dean for Research and the Lawrence C. Wit Professor of Physics in the College of Sciences and Mathematics, and Korbin Dimmick, Auburn Abroad Coordinator in the Office of International Programs.

 For more information about the Pre-Freshman Study Abroad Program in the Virgin Islands, click here.